 - The Payment View screen will display.

 - Ask the customer to confirm the payment method that should be on file.
-Update as needed BEFORE collecting the Gap Payment, then click Payment History.

 - If the contract is billed through a Title Company, it could be delayed up to 90 days after the Effective Date.

-- Identify if the contract is billed through ACH, DDA, Credit/Debit Card or if it’s billed through a Mortgage or Title Company.
+- Identify if the contract is billed through ACH, DDA, Credit/Debit Card, or if it’s billed through a Mortgage or Title Company.

 Manually Calculate the Gap